facioquo/stock-indicators-python-quickstart/README.md

     ...
     ```

-    > The slight rounding deviations shown on these raw results are normal for `double` floating point precision data types.
+    > The small deviations shown in these raw results are normal for `double` floating point precision data types.
 They're not _programming errors_.
 Developers will usually truncate or round to fewer significant digits when displaying.

-You've done it!
-That's the end of this QuickStart guide.
+**You've done it!**  That's the end of this QuickStart guide.

 ## Still having trouble getting started?